kaihendry/dabase.com/content/blog/gsuite-export.md

 ---
 title: Automated Gsuite Export
 date: 2021-01-22T19:49:52+08:00
-description: How to download documents like Google Docs and Sheets programatically
+description: How to download documents like Google Docs and Sheets programmatically
 ---

 Automated authentication in order to use [Google Drive API](https://developers.google.com/drive/api/v3/enable-drive-api) is non-trivial.